mobiletest2016/machine-learning-articles/articles/introducing-pca-with-python-and-scikit-learn-for-machine-learning.md

 This means that we will be changing the axes so that they are now equal to the eigenvectors.

 In the example below, we can project our data to one eigenvector.
-We can see that only the \[latex\]x\[/latex\] axis has values after projecting, and that hence our feature space has been reduced to one dimension.
+We can see that only the $x$ axis has values after projecting, and that hence our feature space has been reduced to one dimension.

 We have thus used PCA for dimensionality reduction.